 If your Contract is Non-Qualified, you may choose to invest additional amounts in your Contract at any time.
 If your Contract is Qualified, the method of contribution and contribution limits may be restricted by the Qualified Plan or the Internal Revenue Code ("the Code").
 Each additional Purchase Payment must be at least \$250 for a Non-Qualified Contract and \$50 for a Qualified Contract.
-Currently, we are not enforcing the minimum additional Purchase Payment amounts but we reserve the right to enforce the minimum additional Purchase Payment amounts.
-Additional Purchase Payments will be allocated according to the instructions we have on file unless we receive specific allocation instructions.
+Currently, we are not enforcing the minimum additional Purchase Payment amounts but we reserve the right to enforce the minimum additional Purchase Payment amounts in the future.
+We will provide at least a 30 calendar day prior notice before we enforce the minimum additional Purchase Payments will be allocated according to the instructions we have on file unless we receive specific allocation instructions.
+Contracts issued in certain states may limit additional Purchase Payments.